NoLieNoSean/NoNotes/content/Notes/LEC ALG2 10.md

 - they generate $H\times K$: $(h, k)=(h, 1)(1, k)$,
 - they intersect trivially: $(h, 1)=(1, k)\implies h=1, k=1$,
 - they commute element-wise: $(h, 1)(1, k)=(1, k)(h, 1)$.

-These properties can be turned around to craft a recognition theorem for a group $G$ to look like a direct product of two subgroups $H$ and $K$, as we did previously:
+These properties can be used to craft a recognition theorem for a group $G$ to look like a direct product of two subgroups $H$ and $K$:

 > [!Theorem]
 > Let $G$ be a group with subgroups $H$ and $K$ where